AI for Engineering Knowledge Management

 This is useful for lightweight brackets, structural components, and any part where material reduction matters.
 Aerospace and automotive teams use it regularly.
 But it's simulation-driven optimization, not AI in the current sense.
 You still need to know how to set up the study correctly.

-Comparison: AI Tools for SOLIDWORKS Users
+Comparison: AI Tools for SolidWorks Users

 Here's an honest comparison of AI options available to SOLIDWORKS users today.
 Each tool serves different purposes, so the "best" choice depends on your specific pain points.